-How many times have you hit balls at the range and thought I’m sure I hit my 8-iron further than 120 yards?
+How many times have you hit golf balls at the driving range and thought I’m sure I hit my 8-iron further than 120 yards?

 Most golfers assume that range balls, often two-piece balls bought in bulk, don’t perform like premium tour balls.
 But how do we know for sure?